shredEngineer/MagnetiCalc/README.md

 <i>Experimental feature:</i> To calculate the energy and self-inductance of permeable (i.e. ferrous) materials,
 different core media can be modeled as regions of variable relative permeability;
-however, core saturation is currently not modeled, leading to excessive flux density values.
+however, core saturation is currently not modeled, resulting in excessive flux density values.

 **Who needs MagnetiCalc?**